wandb/edu/rag-advanced/resources/README.md

 |  | Cohere - Video 4.srt | 1940 |
 | Weaviate | Weaviate - Video 1.srt | 1759 |
 |  | Weaviate - Video 2.srt | 2311 |

-The `transcriptions_all_txt_rag.txt` (26851 tokens) contains the transcriptions of all the videos in the course in a single text file.
-The `notebooks_all_chapters.md` (20777 tokens) contains the markdown version of all the exercise notebooks in the course.
-These might be useful for students who want to interact with the material using a longcontext LLM.